Phase 2: Completing & Submitting the Application

-Prior to submitting your first application to our Career Training USA program, it is important that you view the Application Guidelines PowerPoint as well as the Online Application Instructions in the IC Resource Center.
-These will help clarify how to submit a complete application, ensure all documents meet InterExchange’s specifications, and use the online system with ease.
-Additionally, the Application Checklist for Cooperators will help ensure that you have checked all information and completed all necessary steps in the application process.
+Prior to submitting your first application to our Career Training USA program, it is important that you view the Application Guidelines in the Cooperator Refresher Training PowerPoint, as well as the Online Application Instructions in the Cooperator Resource Center.
+These will help clarify how to submit a complete application and ensure all documents meet InterExchange’s specifications.
+Using these tools will help ensure quick and smooth processing of your applications.

 Please note that upon submitting an application to InterExchange, we create and send an invoice.
 Therefore, the Fee and Refund Schedule goes into effect upon submission.

-Further, annually updated fee lists must be exchanged between InterExchange and each International Cooperator, as per the federal regulations of the Intern/Trainee program, §62.22(g).
-Each fall, the program director will let International Cooperators know what the fees will be for the following year, and all cooperators must submit their fee information to InterExchange by the end of the current year in order to maintain a relationship for the following program year.
+Further, annually updated fee lists must be exchanged between InterExchange and each International Cooperator, as per §62.22(g) in the Intern/Trainee federal program regulations.
+At the end of each calendar year, InterExchange will let International Cooperators know what the fees will be for the following year.
+All cooperators must submit their fee information to InterExchange by the end of the current year in order to maintain a relationship for the following program year.

-Applicants pay all fees directly to you, and then you submit the InterExchange portion of the fees to us.
+Unless otherwise specified, applicants pay all fees directly to you, and then you submit the InterExchange portion of the fees to us.
 Full program fees must accompany each application.
-We will not begin the application review if any documents or any portion of the payment is missing.
-ICs who do not process applications and payments in a timely fashion risk a termination of ability to cooperate with InterExchange on our Career Training USA program.
+We will not move an application to “In Queue” for review if any portion of the payment is missing.
+Cooperators who do not process applications and payments in a timely fashion may lose the ability to collect payment on behalf of InterExchange or to continue to cooperate with InterExchange on our Career Training USA program.

 Participants and any of their dependents must be covered by accident & sickness insurance for the entire length of the program.
-All of our Career Training USA participants are automatically covered by accident & sickness insurance that meets or exceeds the U.S. Department of State’s minimum requirements, as this insurance is included in the program fee.
-If the participant is bringing a dependent spouse or child, each dependent must purchase insurance, according to the fees indicated on our fee schedule.
+All of our Career Training USA participants are automatically covered by accident & sickness insurance that meets or exceeds the U.S. Department of State’s minimum requirements.
+This insurance is included in the program fee.
+If a participant is bringing a dependent spouse or child, each dependent must purchase insurance, according to our fee schedule.

 Accident & sickness insurance is not comprehensive health insurance.
-If an applicant has a pre-existing condition that requires regular doctor visits or medication, he or she should ensure that additional health insurance is in place to cover any needs unrelated to an unexpected accident or illness.
-Some participants may have existing health insurance or be offered health insurance through their host employers, but they must still retain their InterExchange arranged accident & sickness insurance, which includes features such as emergency evacuation and repatriation of remains.
-No applicant can decline the coverage offered through his or her program fee.
+If participants have a pre-existing condition that requires regular doctor visits or medication, they should ensure that additional health insurance is in place to cover any needs unrelated to an unexpected accident or illness.
+Some participants may have existing health insurance or be offered health insurance through their host employers, but they must still retain their InterExchange arranged accident & sickness insurance, which includes benefits such as emergency evacuation and repatriation of remains.
+No applicant can decline the coverage offered through the program fee.

-Further, all employers are required to have workers’ compensation insurance.
-If a participant is injured on the job, he or she should file a workers’ compensation claim in order to receive the benefits of the employer’s insurance.
+Further, unless exempt by local law, all employers are required to have workers’ compensation insurance.
+If participants are injured while training, they should file a workers’ compensation claim in order to receive the benefits of the employer’s insurance.

-Once an application is submitted to InterExchange, it becomes property of our organization.
-We are required to keep files for all applicants, and the file must include the original documents.
-If you or your applicants wish to have copies of their application materials, please make copies before sending them to InterExchange.
+Once an application is submitted to InterExchange, it becomes the property of our organization.
+Per regulations, we are required to keep files for all applicants for no less than three years, and the file must include the original documents.
 Employers should request any information they need regarding an applicant prior to extending an offer.
-If employers wish to have copies of any documents (transcripts, diplomas, etc.), the applicant must submit a letter authorizing the request.
-This letter must be notarized and must indicate exactly which material(s) to release.
+If employers wish to have copies of any documents (transcripts, diplomas, etc.), please request that that applicant share these with the host directly.